Conus: Distribution and habitat

-Species in the genus Conus sensu stricto can be found in the tropical and subtropical seas of the world, at depths ranging from the sublittoral to 1,000 m.
+Species in the genus Conus sensu stricto can be found in the tropical and subtropical seas of the world, at depths ranging from the sublittoral (c.
+200 m) to 1,000 m (656 to 3,280 ft).
 They are very variable in some of their characters, such as the tuberculation of the spire and body whorl, striae, colors and the pattern of coloring.

-Many fossil species have been described; they are extensively distributed, and first appear in Cretaceous strata.
+The oldest known fossil of Conus is from the lower Eocene, about 55 million years ago.